Unique Properties of Flat Minima in Deep Networks: Stability of Minima

 Note that for all $ i \in \{1,\ldots,N \} $

 where $ \lambda_{i} $ is the $ i $th largest eigenvalue.
 Since $ \eta $ and $ \{ \lambda_{i} \} $ are all nonnegative, it follows that \eqref{eq:OriginalStabilityCondition} is equivalent to

-This results asserts that wide minima are stable solutions for GD.
-In their paper, they also provide a similar result for stochastic GD (SGD), which shows that the width of a minimum should increase to ensure stability for SGD as well.
+This results asserts that flat minima are stable solutions for GD.
+In their paper, they also provide a similar result for stochastic GD (SGD), which shows that the sharpness of a minimum should increase to ensure stability for SGD as well.